DACAD: Domain Adaptation Contrastive Learning for Anomaly Detection in Multivariate Time Series: Introduction

 For time series data specifically, UDA methods often employ neural architectures as feature extractors.
 These models are designed to handle domain adaptation, primarily target time series regression and classification problems~\cite{purushotham2016variational,cai2021time,ozyurt2023contrastive,wilson2020multi}, focusing on aligning the major distributions of two domains.
-This approach may lead to negative transfer effects \cite{zhang2022survey} on minority distributions, which is a critical concern in time series anomaly detection (TAD).
-The minority distributions, often representing rare events or anomalies, may be overshadowed or incorrectly adapted due to the model's focus on aligning dominant data distributions, potentially leading to a higher rate of false negatives in anomaly detection.
-Since transferring knowledge of anomalies requires aligning minority distributions and the anomaly label spaces often have limited similarity across domains, existing methods face limitations in addressing anomaly detection in time series data.
+This approach may lead to negative transfer effects \cite{zhang2022survey} on minority distributions, which is a critical concern in time series anomaly detection (TSAD).
+The minority distributions, often representing rare events or anomalies, may be overshadowed or incorrectly adapted due to the model's focus on aligning dominant data distributions, potentially leading to a higher rate of false negatives in anomaly detection~\cite{zhou2024label}.
+Since transferring knowledge of anomalies requires aligning minority distributions, anomaly label spaces often have limited similarity across domains, and existing methods face limitations in addressing anomaly detection in time series data.
 This highlights a significant gap in current UDA methodologies, pointing towards the need for novel approaches that can effectively address the unique requirements of anomaly detection in time series data.

+To further substantiate our approach, theoretical insights indicate that reducing contrastive loss lowers the Class-wise Mean Maximum Discrepancy (CMMD)~\cite{quintana2025bridging}, thereby improving domain adaptation.
+This reinforces the validity of integrating contrastive learning with UDA in our approach and strengthens the theoretical foundation of our work.

-Furthermore, in the realm of time series anomaly detection, in the most recent model called ContextDA~\cite{lai2023context}, the discriminator aligns source/target domain windows without leveraging label information in the source domain, which makes the alignment ineffective.
+Furthermore, in the realm of time series anomaly detection, in the recent model called ContextDA~\cite{lai2023context}, the discriminator aligns source/target domain windows without leveraging label information in the source domain, which makes the alignment ineffective.
+Unlike these approaches, our proposed model leverages source labels and anomaly injection to enhance feature extraction, particularly by focusing on distinguishing normal from anomalous samples through contrastive learning.
+This anomaly injection follows the method that has been proposed in the CARLA model~\cite{darban2023carla}, demonstrating its efficacy in real-world scenarios.
 Our model leverages source labels and anomaly injection for better feature extraction, enhancing the alignment of normal samples.
 This is particularly vital due to the challenges in aligning anomalies across domains with different anomalous classes.